Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: and linear convergence rate

-Using performance estimation, it is possible to derive sharper convergence rates for gradient descent with constant step-sizes under the \pl{} assumption~\cite[Thm.~3]{abbaszadehpeivasti2022conditions}.
-The Lipschitz-type property~\eqref{eq:lipschitz-like} also implies the sufficient decrease~\eqref{eq:sufficient-decrease} for gradient descent with backtracking line-search: see~\cite[Lem.~4.12]{boumal2020introduction} for the Riemannian case.
+Using performance estimation, it is possible to derive sharper convergence rates for gradient descent with constant step-sizes under the \pl{} assumption~\cite[Thm.~3]{abbaszadehpeivasti2023conditions}.
+The Lipschitz-type property~\eqref{eq:lipschitz-like} also implies the sufficient decrease~\eqref{eq:sufficient-decrease} for gradient descent with backtracking line-search.

 \begin{proposition} Suppose that $\mfc$ and $\retr$ satisfy~\eqref{eq:lipschitz-like} around $\optpoint \in \optimalset$.
 Let $\sequence{x_k}$ be a sequence of iterates generated by gradient descent with Armijo backtracking line-search converging to $\optpoint$.
 Then $\sequence{x_k}$ satisfies~\eqref{eq:sufficient-decrease} with